 A newly pierced earlobe takes approximately 6 to 8 weeks to heal.
 If the piercing was done in your ear cartilage, the healing time would take much longer.
 Moreover, cartilage piercings are found to be more prone to infection.

 Touching the site with unclean hands can also introduce the infection to your piercing.
-If the earrings you chose are too tight, an infection is likely to take place.
+If the earrings you chose are too tight, an infection is likely to take place (read our guide here to find the safest places on your body to get a piercing).
 Another possible cause is when your piercer uses unsterile instruments.

 The best way to deal with an infection is to treat it as soon as it happens.
 Leaving it alone will not solve the problem.
 It will only make it worse.